Jonathan India Player Props: Reds vs. Giants

-Jonathan India, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Ross Stripling on the hill, July 19 at 7:10 PM ET.
+Jonathan India, with a slugging percentage of .308 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Alex Cobb on the hill, July 20 at 12:35 PM ET.

 Jonathan India Game Info & Props vs. the Giants